DanCouper/natural_sort/README.md

 NaturalSort
 ===========

+**NOTE v0.2 used an explicit second argument (`case_sensitive`).
+This has been removed and replaced with an options keyword list, this is a breaking change.**

 Sort a list of strings containing numbers in a natural manner.

 Sort functions will not [generally] sort strings containing